peterlidee/next16-params-searchparams/texts/example.md

 ```

 Note how much code we needed to do this.
 Anyway, in the next chapter we will setup `Jest`, `React Testing Library` and `eslint` for these libraries.

+If you want to support my writing, you can [donate with paypal](https://www.paypal.com/donate/?hosted_button_id=4D78YQU4V5NEJ).